lonely-lockley/color-mottle-corrector/README.md

 This tool is designed for stretched, pre-final images.

-Use it as a last-resort correction step when your normal astrophotography workflow can no longer clean the background color blotches adequately.
+Use it as a last-resort correction step when your normal astrophotography workflow can no longer clean the background adequately.

 It is optimized for large-scale, low-frequency color artifacts in the background.
 It is not intended to fix high-frequency chroma noise or replace proper calibration and background extraction earlier in the pipeline.